Scoliosis in Adults

 Scoliosis is a condition in which the spine curves abnormally to the side rather than being straight.
 A rotation of the vertebrae and the rib cage, along with chronic pain, usually accompanies this unhealthy curve.
 In severe cases where the spine curves more than 60 degrees, patients may experience cardiac or respiratory problems.
 Scoliosis affects nearly 12 million adults worldwide and as many as 15 percent of the U.S. population older than age 60.

-At UPMC, scoliosis is often treated using an advanced, minimally invasive procedure known as XLIF®, or eXtreme lateral interbody fusion.
+At UPMC, adult scoliosis is often treated using an advanced, minimally invasive procedure known as XLIF®, or eXtreme lateral interbody fusion.
 In this procedure, neurosurgeons access the spine from the side of the body instead of from the front or back, as in traditional open procedures.
 Patients treated using this procedure often experience shorter operative times, shorter hospitalizations, and shorter recoveries, and similar success in pain relief when compared to traditional open surgeries for scoliosis.